zilch/type-route/docs/guides/server-side-rendering.md

 is the `router.history.configure` function.
 This function allows you to reconfigure the underlying history instance that powers Type Route.
-By setting the type of the instance to "memory" and giving it an initial entry of the current url the user is requesting, you can be sure that you app will render correctly.
+By setting the type of the instance to "memory" and giving it an initial entry of the current url the user is requesting, you can be sure that your app will render correctly.
 Below is an example of how to accomplish this using React.

 ### Server Code